alesr/codetoprompt/README.md

 go install github.com/alesr/codetoprompt
 ```

 Alternatively, you can download the binary for your platform from the artifacts built by the CI pipeline.
+The latest version can be found [here](https://github.com/alesr/codetoprompt/releases/tag/v1.0.0)

 ## Flags